SamyakJhaveri/PROJECTMD/README.md

 # Project, M.D.
 A speedy Android app system that efficiently delivers diagnostic information written by pathologists to their fellow doctors.

-# Project, M.D.
-A speedy Android app system that efficiently delivers diagnostic information written by pathologists to their fellow doctors.
 ## Table of Contents
 - [Introduction](#Introduction)
   - Problem